alu-rwa-dsa/summative-josephine_mwangi_maisiba/README.md

 ### How to Run Application
 * To run Application.
-Download and Install Tkinter.
+Download and Install package pygame.
 * To play Maze, sign up with your email and Names to have an account.
 * To start game click on the play button.